Texas: Facts and Figures

 With two of the most heavily trafficked business hubs in the world in Dallas-Fort Worth and Houston, Texas reaches every part of the global economy.
-As the leading exporting state, over 39,000 Texan companies and over 3.6 million Texan workers support exports.
-In 2023, Texas shipped more than $444 billion worth of goods to overseas markets.
+As the leading exporting state, over 40,000 Texan companies and over 3.6 million Texan workers support exports.
+Texas ships $509 billion worth of goods and services to overseas markets annually.

 Job Creation